ASCAP AWARD-WINNER CHIP DEFFAA HAS 20 SPIRITED SHOWS AVAILABLE FOR LICENSING....

 Whatever your budget, size or age of audience, we have a show for you.
 Here are some audience-tested favorites:

 "GEORGE M. COHAN: IN HIS OWN WORDS" (published by Samuel French Inc.) is a big, two-act book musical, designed for a cast of 16 or more.
+(You can add as many chorus members as desired.)
 Theaters from New York to Texas have been having fun with this full-length musical hit.
-"A terrific, surprisingly moving show"--Donald Lyons, The New York Post.
+"A terrific, surprisingly moving show"--Donald Lyons, The New York Post

 "THE GEORGE M. COHAN REVUE" (published by Baker's Plays) gathers a whopping 60 songs, telling Cohan's life story in two lively acts.
 This full-length book musical can be performed by eight to ten singing actors, with an optional chorus of any size.
 (One school is planning to do the show as their next Spring musical, adding a chorus of 90 on ten of the numbers; but it works perfectly with just eight to ten players.)
 This song-driven show offers the biggest, brightest representation of Cohan's music ever put together.